xuestella03/WINTER25-CS326/lectures/L16_exam_review/slides.md

 - Differentiate between a CBOW and Skip-Gram model.

-- Know how BART vs BERT work in the context of encoder / decoder models.

-- Know what vector databases do and how they are used in NLP.
+- Know what vector databases do and how they are used in NLP / RAG systems.

 <!--s-->